Current PhD Opportunities

-FoodBioSystems postgraduate researchers undertake training that leads towards a PhD and equips them with extra skills and knowledge to support their future careers.
-Research projects are co-supervised across two institutes within our academic partnership and students take part in training to gain a core understanding of food systems, data analysis and modelling.
-They also follow a programme of subject specific learning, depending on their needs.
-In addition, all DTP students carry out a professional internship (generally not related to the research project).
+As a FoodBioSystems postgraduate researcher student you will undertake training that leads towards a PhD and equips you with extra skills and knowledge to support your future career.
+Your research project will be co-supervised across two institutes within our academic partnership and you will take part in our training programme to gain a core understanding of food systems, data analysis and modelling.
+You will also follow a programme of subject specific learning, depending on your needs.
+In addition, you will carry out a professional internship (generally not related to the research project).

-Applications will be by an online application form (CVs will not be accepted).
-Before you decide to apply, please check the information above on academic and funding eligibility and language proficiency.
-Please read the following guidance:
+Applications will be by an online application form (CVs will not be accepted) and the application closing date is 13 June 2022 (10.00 am BST).
+Before you decide to apply, please check the information below on academic and funding eligibility and language proficiency and read the following guidance:

 - All applications to FoodBioSystems DTP are made via the University of Reading, whether the projects you are interested in are based at Reading, Surrey, Cranfield, Queen’s, Aberystwyth or Brunel.